 My career in nursing (BSN, Washington State University, 1982; MN, University of Washington, 1988, Board Certified Geriatric Nurse Practitioner, 1993-2018) kept family history as a parallel interest for many years.
 I managed to continue my research on my family as my work took me to each of the 50 states, most Canadian provinces, and several countries abroad.
 I have visited libraries, archives, and courthouses throughout the US and Canada and driven around the backroads of states and provinces searching for places with links to my ancestors.

 As a health care professional, I helped found a non-profit, www.centreCMI.ca which focuses on improving partnerships between health care professionals and those they serve.
 I have been a plenary speaker, consultant, and trainer working on projects to improve health care.
 I now help genealogists apply sound communication principles to family history, particularly communication about DNA testing.

-I am a member of the British Columbia Genealogical Society, the Association for Professional Genealogists and the Motivational Interviewing Network of Trainers, an international group promoting excellence in communication and supporting healthy change.
+I am a member of the British Columbia Genealogical Society, the Association for Professional Genealogists, the National Genealogical Society, New England Historic Genealogical Society, the Virtual Genealogical Association, and the Motivational Interviewing Network of Trainers, an international group promoting excellence in communication to improve health and well-being.

-My genealogical interests include genetic genealogy, cemetery iconography, westward migration, the history of medicine, California pioneers, Gold Rush, Southern states, the Great Migration, daily lives of ancestors, involving children in family history and storytelling.
-I enjoy assisting people to become better acquainted with their ancestry as a way of learning more about themselves and their connection to history.
+My genealogical interests include genetic genealogy, cemetery iconography, westward migration, the history of medicine, California pioneers, daily lives of ancestors, involving children in family history and storytelling.
+I enjoy assisting people to become better acquainted with their ancestry as a way of learning more about themselves and their connection to historical events and influences.